shahar603/SpaceXtract/README.md

 You will need [FFMpeg](https://ffmpeg.org/) to be installed and be in ```PATH```

-Currently, the extract module cannot be installed with any tool (To my very limited knowlage).
+Currently, the extract module cannot be installed with any tool (To my very limited knowledge).
 To get the module, download it (and the Templates directory) from this repo.
 In the future I plan to make it pip installable.